Home

 The natural, cohesive atmosphere of the baseball team communities, comprised of Mining towns, Steel and Cotton Mill Villages, saw baseball flourish, as these towns and citizenry loved their American Legion Baseball and supported the local American Legion teams.

 From the pure love of the sport...for over a hundred and sixty years now, baseball and baseball history has proven that the game is a survivor as Baseball Was American.
 Baseball and America both have seen and survived trials and tribulations.
+As depicted in this picture the Native Ameicans engaged in contests similar to our present day games of Lacrosse.
+Can we see a simulance of a kinship of baseball and Lacrosse?

 The game of baseball throughout its history has proven that the use of the baseball lingo or vocabulary as well as the batting order structure and strategy are items for which most all fans and certainly all the players universally understand.